seelangs/seelangs.github.io/committee.md

 - Sasha Spektor (University of Georgia)
 - Russell Valentino (Indiana University)

-Any one with questions should send an email to the list administration at SEELANGS-l-Request@LIST.Indiana.EDU.
+Any one with questions should send an email to the list administration at seelangs-l-request@list.iu.edu.